SciML/Catalyst.jl/docs/src/introduction_to_catalyst/catalyst_for_new_julia_users.md

 ```@example ex1
 min(1.0, 3.0)
 ```
+Julia has a specific *help mode*, which can be [queried for information about any function](https://docs.julialang.org/en/v1/stdlib/REPL/#Help-mode) (including those defined by Catalyst).

 Each Julia variable has a specific *type*, designating what type of value it contains.
 While not directly required to use Catalyst, this is useful to be aware of.
 To learn the type of a specific variable, use the `typeof` function.
 More information about types can be [found here](https://docs.julialang.org/en/v1/manual/types/).
 ```@example ex1